"Calçada" - The Portuguese Pavement Art

 Stone pavement is an art with a long history.
-Romans are the most well known for this kind of work, both inside and outside buildings, made with intricate,beautiful and colorful designs but, in Portugal, it wasn't only the Romans that influenced this kind of work, Arabian occupation of the territory, was also important to the development of such technicals.
+Romans are the most well known for this kind of pavement, both inside and outside buildings, with intricate, beautiful and colorful designs.
+In Portugal, Romans and Arabs, contributed to the development of such art.

-One of the most important reason for this kind of pavement was to prevent mud on the floor and streets because the space between stones lets the rainwater to be absorbed, but there are other advantages like it's durability, to be easy and cheap to repair,
+One of the most important reasons for the creation of this kind of pavement was to prevent mud on the floor and streets, as the space between stones lets rainwater to be absorbed.

-The Portuguese pavement is a decorative art applied in most of the sidewalks around the country and it's former colonies.
+Portuguese pavement is a decorative art present on most of the sidewalks around the country and its former colonies.

-In 1842, military commander Eusebius Furtado ordered inmates in the Castelo de São Jorge, a Lisbon prison, to cover its courtyard with a zig-zag pattern of tiles.
-The design used on that floor was a simple layout,but for the time, the work was somewhat unusual, having driven the Portuguese chroniclers writing about it and attracted so much attention, not only in Portugal, that it was the subject of one of the world’s earliest photographs by Louis Daguerre.
+In 1842, military commander Eusebius Furtado ordered inmates in the Castelo de São Jorge, a Lisbon prison at the time, to cover its courtyard with a zig-zag tile pattern.
+The design used on that floor was a simple layout, but at the time, the work was somewhat unusual, and drove chroniclers to write about it, attracting so much attention it becomes the subject of one of the world’s earliest photographs by Louis Daguerre.

 Seven years later, Furtado was given a commission to pave the whole area of Rossio Square, in Lisbon center, with a wavy pattern known as “the wide sea”.
 After this, the use of calçadas was made mandatory for all new paving projects in the Portuguese capital.

-Until early XX century, the designs were made by the craftsmen themselves, the "calceteiros", that were inspired by traditional motifs like armillary spheres, ships, compass roses, ropes, crosses, crowns, crests, emblems, ocean waves, seaweed, starfish, anchors, stylized animals and birds, dolphins and crabs.
+Until early XX century, the designs were made by the craftsmen themselves, the "calceteiros", that were inspired by traditional motifs like Armillary spheres, ships, compass roses, ropes, crosses, crowns, crests, emblems, ocean waves, seaweed, starfish, anchors, stylized animals as crabs, dolphins and birds.
 In the fifties changed and designs began to be made by architects and artists.

 The mosaics require backbreaking labor to maintain, making the traditional art of the calceteiros both rare and expensive.
 It's an arduous labour, where long hours are spent painstakingly laying the stones in a prostrated position.